microformats/php-mf2/README.md

 ### Security

 **Little to no filtering of content takes place in mf2\Parser, so treat its output as you would any untrusted data from the source of the parsed document**

+There is an issue with the microformats2 parsing spec which can cause the parser output level of HTML-encoding to vary (e.g. some angle brackets are converted to &amp;lt; &amp;gt;, others are not) without the consumer being able to tell at what level any given string is.

+To solve this, if you pass true to Parser::parse (or as the third parameter of Parser::__construct), the parser will html-encode angle brackets in any non e-* properties, bringing everything up to the same level of encoding.

+Note that this **does not** make content from untrusted sources secure, it merely makes the parser behave in a consistent manner.
+If you are outputting parsed microformats you must still take security precautions such as purifying the HTML.

 ## Parsing Behaviour